 What happens if your septic tank overflows and you’re left with contaminated waste everywhere?
 Need a quick way to disinfect water so you can safely drink?
 One simple and effective way to fix both these problems is by using bleach.
 It’s as cheap and easy as a cleaning agent gets.
 Once you’re out of bleach, you’ll definitely notice.
 Get your hands on as much as possible while you still can.

-What items do you think you’ll miss the most when the SHTF?
 Leave your suggestions in the comments below!